jamesoyanna/QuidaxBook-App/README.md

 ## Application Features
 -A Home view with the display of various book items.
 - A cart page for the display of book items added to Cart
-- A Hero slider section for the dispaly of featured books.
+- A Hero slider section for the display of featured books.
 - Add to  cart functionality - adding of book to cart
 - Disabling a book product button if book is not in stock.